ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains example implementations of the different higher order functions

 [AnonymousFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/AnonymousFunctions.scala) - Implementation of anonymous functions where functions are essentially written as variables.
 This program defines an addition AF.
-It implemented in different ways with varied datatypes.
+It implemented in different ways with varied datatypes. <br />
-[Composition.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/Composition.scala) - Implementation of composition where functions are stacked and executed on after an other dependent on the order of the stack.
+[Composition.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/Composition.scala) - Implementation of composition where functions are stacked and executed on after an other dependent on the order of the stack.<br />
-[CuryingFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/CuryingFunctions.scala) - Implementation of currying which is essentially the process of converting a function with multiple arguments into a sequence of functions that take a single argument.
+[CuryingFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/CuryingFunctions.scala) - Implementation of currying which is essentially the process of converting a function with multiple arguments into a sequence of functions that take a single argument.<br />
-[HigherOrderFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/HigherOrderFunctions.scala) - Implementations of functions that accept other functions as a parameter input.
+[HigherOrderFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/HigherOrderFunctions.scala) - Implementations of functions that accept other functions as a parameter input. <br />
-[MultiLineExpressions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/MultiLineExpressions.scala) - Implementation of multi line expressions where the last return clause is executed instead of the first because code is interpreted by the JVM from top to bottom.
+[MultiLineExpressions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/MultiLineExpressions.scala) - Implementation of multi line expressions where the last return clause is executed instead of the first because code is interpreted by the JVM from top to bottom.<br />
-[NestedFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/NestedFunctions.scala) - Implementation of nested functions where functions are called inside another function
+[NestedFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/NestedFunctions.scala) - Implementation of nested functions where functions are called inside another function<br />
-[SupplementaryObject.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/SupplementaryObject.scala) - This can be ignored, this was merely a supplentary object for other programs to call upon should they need it.
+[SupplementaryObject.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/SupplementaryObject.scala) - This can be ignored, this was merely a supplentary object for other programs to call upon should they need it. <br />
 [VariableLengthParameters.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/HigherOrderFunctions/VariableLengthParameters.scala) - Implementation of functions that can accept varialbe length parameters using key symbols like * or collections of data.

 Inheritance